asyncapi/website/pages/docs/concepts/asyncapi-document/index.md

 weight: 50
 ---

-The AsyncAPI Specification defines a set of files (AsyncAPI documents) required to describe the API of an application.
-The AsyncAPI document describes the message-driven API in accordance with the AsyncAPI Specification via JSON objects that conform to the JSON standards.
-YAML, being a superset of JSON, can also be used.
-It also offers a standardized approach for documenting and describing asynchronous and event-driven systems, clearly defining various objects such as channels and messages.
-Additionally, users can leverage both the AsyncAPI document and tools like the AsyncAPI Generator for code and documentation generation, enhancing efficiency and consistency in their development processes.
+The AsyncAPI Specification defines a set of fields that can be used in an AsyncAPI document to describe an application's API.
+The document may reference other files for additional details or shared fields, but it is typically a single, primary document that encapsulates the API description.

 Furthermore, the AsyncAPI document acts as a communication contract between `receivers` and `senders` within an event-driven system.
 It specifies the payload content required when a service sends a message and offers clear guidance to the receiver regarding the message's properties.